-If you have experienced an eating disorder in the past such as Bulimia, any form of fasting should be avoided.
-The fast/feast mentality can be risky as the ‘eating window causes some people to overindulge.
-Taking in too much food even during your ‘eating window; can have a psychological impact and push someone back towards a pre-existing eating disorder.
+If you have experienced an eating disorder in the past such as Anorexia or Bulimia, any form of fasting should be discussed with your doctor and in many cases avoided.
+The fast/feast mentality can have a psychological impact and push someone towards a pre-existing eating disorder.

 You must make sure you are not overeating during the eating window.
-Just because you fasted for 16 hours doesn’t mean you can eat everything in sight during the eating window as you will put on excess weight.
+Just because you fasted for 16 hours doesn’t mean you can eat everything in sight during the eating window as you will put on excess weight if in caloric surplus.

 You must ensure you maintain a balanced diet.
 Changing the way we eat can sometimes force changes we might otherwise not consider.
-Always focus on getting the right nutrients into your diet and consuming plenty of vegetables.
+Always focus on a healthy balance and consuming plenty of vegetables.

-Black coffee is often associated with Intermittent Fasting and is perfectly acceptable during a fasting period due to its lack of calories (2 calories).
-Some people may rely on this too much and take in too much caffeine.
+Black coffee is often associated with Low Carb Intermittent Fasting and is perfectly acceptable during a fasting period due to its lack of calories (2 calories per cup).
+Some people may rely on this a little too much however and take in too much caffeine.
 Excess caffeine can be detrimental to sleep and cause health issues such as:

 - Dizziness and headaches

 - Irregular heartbeat